molson504x/molson504x.github.io/_posts/Creating-A-Kubernetes-Operator-In-Dotnet.md

 ### Creating the Controller and Reconciler

-Now that our CRD is created, we need a controller to listen for changes to that CRD, and we need a reconciler to create and manage the Kubernetes resources created for that entity.
-First, let's create our reconciler since that's what the controller will call.
+Now that the CRD is created, we need a Controller and a Reconciler.
+The Reconciler code *could* live within the Controller methods, but it's normally contained outside of the Controller for organizational purposes.
+Let's create the Reconciler first since that's going to be called by the Controller.

-Our reconciler needs to be able to create and update a `deployment` resource and a `configmap` resource.
-For organization purposes, I'm going to create separate methods within the reconciler for handling these resources.
-We'll be using an `IKubernetesClient` to handle calling the Kubernetes API.
+Our Reconciler needs to be able to create and update a `deployment` resource and a `configmap` resource.
+For organizational purposes, I'll split these processes into a `ReconcileConfigMap` and `ReconcileDeployment` method, which then gets called by the main `ReconcileAsync` method.
+The reconciliation methods will use an `IKubernetesClient` to make calls to the Kubernetes API for creating and modifying resources.

 ``` cs
 public class UbuntuV1Alpha1Reconciler